Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 The kube-prometheus-stack Helm chart uses the kube-prometheus project as a baseline for the Helm chart.
 The kube-prometheus project is a collection of Kubernetes manifests, Grafana dashboards and Prometheus rules combined with Jsonnet libraries to generate them.
 The kube-prometheus project uses monitoring mixins to generate alerts and dashboards.
 Monitoring mixins are a collection of Jsonnet libraries that generate dashboards and alerts for Kubernetes.
 The kubernetes-mixin is a mixin that generates dashboards and alerts for Kubernetes.
 The node-exporter, coredns, grafana, prometheus and prometheus-operator mixins are also used to generate dashboards and alerts for the Kubernetes cluster.

-Since we disable all the alerts and dashboard for the kube-prometheus-stack Helm chart we need to generate the dashboards ourselves by using jsonnet.
-Let's first install jsonnet and the jsonnet-bundler to initialize a new Jsonnet project:
+Since the kube-prometheus-stack Helm chart with the new values turns off the alerts and dashboard, you need to generate the dashboards yourself by using jsonnet.
+Install jsonnet and the jsonnet-bundler to initialize a new Jsonnet project:

 go install github.com/google/go-jsonnet/cmd/jsonnet@latest